 (j) Contents of Proof of Service.

-(1) The certificate, affidavit or admission of service mentioned in subdivision (i) must state the date, time, place, and manner of service.
+(1) The certificate, declaration or admission of service mentioned in subdivision (i) must state the date, time, place, and manner of service.

-(k) Contents of Affidavit of Mailing or Delivery via a Third-party Commercial Carrier.
-An affidavit of mailing or delivery required by this rule must:
+(k) Contents of Declaration of Mailing or Delivery via a Third-party Commercial Carrier.
+A declaration of mailing or delivery required by this rule must:

-(1) state a copy of the process, pleading, order of court, or other paper to be served was deposited by the affiant, with postage or shipping prepaid, in the mail or with a third-party commercial carrier and directed to the party shown in the affidavit to be served at the party's last reasonably ascertainable address;
+(1) state a copy of the process, pleading, order of court, or other paper to be served was deposited by the declarant, with postage or shipping prepaid, in the mail or with a third-party commercial carrier and directed to the party shown in the declaration to be served at the party's last reasonably ascertainable address;

 (2) contain the date and place of deposit;

-(3) indicate the affiant is of legal age; and
+(3) indicate the declarant is of legal age; and

-(4) contain the return receipt, if any, attached to the affidavit.
+(4) contain the return receipt, if any, attached to the declaration.

 (l) Effect of Mail or Delivery Refusal.
 If a summons and complaint or other process is mailed or sent with delivery restricted and requiring a receipt signed by the addressee, the addressee's refusal to accept the mail or delivery constitutes delivery.
 Return of the mail or delivery bearing an official indication on the cover that delivery was refused by the addressee is prima facie evidence of the refusal.
 Service is complete on the date of refusal.